gradienthealth/cod-download/README.md

-# cod-download
+# cod-retrieve

-A repo to download to download study dicom files in the specified local folder
+A repo to retrieve/ download study dicom files in the specified local folder